Friar Alessandro: Biography

-Alessandro Brustenghi started playing music at the age of 9, with a desire to be a percussionist.
+Alessandro Brustenghi was born in Perugia, Italy.
+He started playing music at the age of 9, with a desire to be a percussionist.
 He started learning to play the piano and organ at 14.
 He also took part in choirs, but never as a lead singer.
 At 21, he joined the Franciscan order and sang at the Basilica of Santa Maria degli Angeli at Assisi, Italy where he worked as a joiner-carpenter.

 The friars first noticed his beautiful tenor voice when he had to pass a vocal exam to enter the ministry.
 Some of his recordings were introduced to Mike Hedges (producer to U2, Dido, The Cure, Manic Street Preachers amongst others) who, after hearing his voice, offered him to produce an album of sacred music, both traditional and contemporary, in Abbey Road Studios.

 To record the album, Friar Alessandro had to take a plane to London.
 This was the first time he traveled by air.
 In accordance with his religious vows, he does not travel far or accept monetary compensation to promote his album.
 He instead donates his share of proceeds to the Order of Friars Minor, his Roman Catholic religious community around the world.